nikhil-mongo/aws-atlas-privatelink/Readme.md

 **5\.
 Destroy the resources.**

-Once you are finished your testing, ensure you destroy the resources to avoid unnecessary AWS charges.
+Once you are finished your testing, ensure you destroy the resources to avoid unnecessary charges.

 ``` bash
 $ terraform destroy